heydovetail/react-masonry-responsive/README.md

 ![Demo of react-masonry-responsive](https://raw.githubusercontent.com/heydovetail/react-masonry-responsive/master/img/demo.gif)

+## Status

+⚠️**Deprecated**

+Unfortunately we don’t have time to maintain this library at the moment so we have archived it.
+We may return to this in the future.
+In the meantime, the latest working version is still available on NPM.

 ## Features

-* Satisfies the masonry requirements laid out in [this article](https://regisphilibert.com/blog/2017/12/pure-css-masonry-layout-with-flexbox-grid-columns-in-2018/)
+- Satisfies the masonry requirements laid out in [this article](https://regisphilibert.com/blog/2017/12/pure-css-masonry-layout-with-flexbox-grid-columns-in-2018/)
-* Easy-to-use interface – pass items along with desired column width
+- Easy-to-use interface – pass items along with desired column width
-* Fully responsive column width and column count based on container size
+- Fully responsive column width and column count based on container size
-* Full-bleed columns – no extra gutter on the left and right
+- Full-bleed columns – no extra gutter on the left and right
-* Server-side render support for frameworks like [Gatsby](https://www.gatsbyjs.org/)
+- Server-side render support for frameworks like [Gatsby](https://www.gatsbyjs.org/)
-* Small library with two dependencies
+- Small library with two dependencies
-* No cheesy baked-in animations
+- No cheesy baked-in animations

 ## Installation